 Legal bill for BA: £100M.

 St Paul’s was built in AD 604, it’s one of the most recognisable landmarks of London.
-Re-designed by Sir Christopher Wren in the 17th century as part of the rebuilding programme after the Great Fire of London in 1666.
+Re-designed by Sir Christopher Wren in the 17th century after the Great Fire of London in 1666.

 Litmus the Email Marketing guys were back for their Design Conference in London this August.
 Attendees and Key Note Speakers from around the world connected and exchanged cutting edge email geekery ideas.
 What a friendly bunch of guys and girls.